tombroucke/wp-sidewheels/README.md

 # WP Sidewheels

-This package provides an easy way to create custom routes (MVC), roles, CPT's, ... using a config file.
+This package provides an easy way to create custom routes (MVC), roles, Custom post types, ... using a config file.

 ## Installation